openbullet/openbullet2-docs/docs/lolicode/statements.md

 ```
 ---
 ## TAKE
-Takes a multiple items from a resource.
+Takes multiple items from a resource.
 You can configure resources in Config Settings > Data > Resources.
 You need to provide the name of the resource and the name of the variable that will be created (of type `List<string>`).
 Example:
 ```